deleoneduardo/deleoneduardo.github.io/_posts/2021-5-9-Statistical-Modeling-in-R.md

 data = data %>% mutate(party = ifelse(vote == "Democrat", 1, 0))
 ```

 This data is tidy because every column is a variable and every row is an observation.
-Furthermore, I merged the data into a single dataset named `data`.
+Furthermore, I merged the data into a single data set named `data`.

 ## EDA